-Since 1984, The Psychotherapy Institute has offered a two-year program in the theory and practice of supervision.
+Since 1984, The Psychotherapy Institute has offered a training program in the theory and practice of supervision.
 One of the oldest such programs in the nation, it is the only one of its kind in the Bay Area.
-The program combines readings and didactic instruction with a program that includes weekly individual and small-group consultation.
+The program combines readings and seminar instruction with a program that includes weekly individual and once monthly small-group consultation.

 The mission of the program is to help participants develop a sense of personal authority as teachers within the profession.
 Supervision is presented as a separate, intimate, and complex process, distinct from psychotherapy and requiring special attention and study.

 The Supervision Study Program utilizes a psychodynamic relational approach to learning and teaching, that focuses on developing understanding of the relationship dynamics in the consultant/supervisor, supervisor/therapist and therapist/client relationships and the parallels that may exist.
 Exploring transference and countertransference is an essential vehicle for helping your supervisees to deepen their clinical work.

 - Styles of teaching and learning